apache/kvrocks-website/community/data-structure-on-rocksdb.md

 #### list sub keys-values

-The subkey in list is composed by list key, version and index, index is calculated from metadata's head or tail. for example, when the user requests the `rpush list elem`, Kvrocks would fetch the metadata with list key, then generate the subkey with list key, version and tail, simply increase the tail, then write the metadata and subkey's value back to RocksDB.
+The subkey in list is composed by list key, version and index, index is calculated from metadata's head or tail.
+For example, when the user requests the `rpush list elem`, Kvrocks would fetch the metadata with list key, then generate the subkey with list key, version and tail, simply increase the tail, then write the metadata and subkey's value back to RocksDB.

 ```text
                      +---------------+